-The Accelerated Master's program (B.S. / M.A. joint degree) makes it possible for highly motivated and qualified undergraduate students who determine early in their postsecondary education that they wish to pursue graduate studies in criminal justice, this five-year joint Bachelor of Science/Master of Arts (B.S. / M.A.) program makes it possible to earn a baccalaureate degree from Newark College of Arts and Sciences (NCAS), University College-Newark (UC-N), or other participating institutions throughout the State of New Jersey and a master's degree from the School of Criminal Justice (SCJ).
+The Accelerated Master's program (B.S. or B.A. / M.A. joint degree) makes it possible for highly motivated and qualified undergraduate students who determine early in their postsecondary education that they wish to pursue graduate studies in criminal justice.
+This four and 1⁄2 year program makes it possible to earn a baccalaureate degree and a master's degree from the School of Criminal Justice.
 There are several requirements before one can be considered for admission into this program:

-- 1. Completion of 96 undergraduate credits in liberal arts subjects (can include transfer credits). - 2.
-Satisfactory completion of the core curriculum requirements of NCAS, UC-N or SCJ. - 3.
-Completion of an undergraduate major in criminal justice or at NCAS or UC-N. - 4.
-A cumulative grade-point average of 3.2 or better at NCAS, UC-N, or SCJ. - 5.
-A Graduate Record Examination (GRE) test score (taken in the junior year) acceptable to the School of Criminal Justice, or written answers to the program essay questions in the admission application.
+- 1. Completion of ninety-six (96) undergraduate credits in liberal arts subjects; - 2.
+Satisfactory completion of the core requirements; - 3.
+Completion of criminal justice or justice studies major requirements; - 4.
+A cumulative grade-point average of 3.2 or better at SCI. - 5.
+Satisfactory answers to the three questions that make up the personal statement.
+If available, test scores such as the Graduate Record Examination (GRE) test scores will additionally be taken into account and will substitute for question 2 of the personal statement.

-Careful planning is necessary to complete the undergraduate requirements with just 96 credits.
+Careful planning is necessary to complete the undergraduate requirements within 96 credits.
 Students also need to fulfill all general requirements for admission consideration (e.g., GRE scores, personal statement, three letters of recommendation, etc.).
 All applications are due May 1st and will be reviewed by the M.A.
 Academic Oversight Committee.
+Earlier applications will be considered ahead of time.